hefox/workflow_fork/README.txt

    to configure workflows (usually a bad idea), they must be given the "administer workflow" access permission:

-     administer > user > access
+     Administer > User management > Permissions

-   When the module is enabled and the user has the "administer workflow" permission, a "workflow" menu should appear in the menu system.
+   When the module is enabled and the user has the "administer workflow" permission, a "Workflow" menu should appear in the menu system under Administer -> Site building.

    You may also allow only some users to schedule transitions.
 Select the "schedule workflow transitions" permission to allow transitions.

 ********************************************************************
 GETTING STARTED:

 Let's create a new workflow.
-Click on administer -> build -> workflow and click on the "add workflow" tab.
+Click on Administer -> Site building -> Workflow and click on the "Add workflow" tab.

 We'll start simple.
 Call our workflow "Draft-Done" and click Add Workflow.